KittyGiraudel/site/_posts/2013-03-14-css-preprocessors.md

 <p>Vincent says preprocessors don't add anything to the default language.
 In a sense, yes.
 Sass isn't magic.
 CoffeeScript isn't magic.
 Markdown isn't magic.
 In the end, they render CSS, JS and HTML.</p>
 <p>But CSS preprocessors give CSS what CSS lacks of.
 CSS lacks of variables, above all.
 CSS possibly lacks of simple nesting for pseudo-classes.
 CSS might lack of functions and mixins.
 Preprocessors give developers all this stuff. <strong>Without altering performances</strong>.</p>
 <p class="pull-quote--right">CSS lacks of variables, above all.</p>
 <p><strong>Yes, we can do sites without these features.</strong> It's just nice to have them.
-Saying otherwise would be a big fat like.
+Saying otherwise would be a big fat lie.
 But of course we can still make sites without preprocessors.</p>
-<p><strong>I don't need a preprocessor</strong>.
+<p>In fact, <strong>I don't need a preprocessor</strong>.
 I say it: I don't.
 I'm not working on 10000-lines stylesheets.
 I'm not working on multiple templates websites.
 I'm not working on complex CSS architectures.
 I could do every single project I do without Sass.</p>
 <p>But <strong>Sass looks better than CSS to me</strong> (at least in most cases).
 I like being able to use variables.
 I like being able to use mixins and functions.
 I like being able to use Compass.
 I like all of this stuff, even if I don't necessarily need it.
 It feels more normal to me.</p>
+<p class="note">Sass also gives multiple stylesheets concatenation and file minification (among others), which is kind out of the CSS range but still awesome features nevertheless.</p>
 <section id="learning-curve">
 <h2>Learning curve <a href="#learning-curve">#</a></h2>
 <blockquote><p>Preprocessors make CSS more complex. [...]
 I said more "complex" not more "complicated".
 You can think preprocessor's syntax is simple, it is still more complex than the default one.</p></blockquote>